 For instance, your Aloe Vera by the balcony might need repotting once every six months.
-However, as for your tabletop aloe, once in two to five years might sound the most appropriate.
+However, for your tabletop ones, repot Aloe Vera plants indoors once every two to five years.

 Like many other succulents, agitation to the root zone of Aloe Vera during winter could cost its life.